BenderV/autochat/README.md

-# AutoChat: Build Conversational AI with ease.

-## Description
+# AutoChat

-AutoChat simplifies the process of creating conversational agents by providing a lightweight interface to the OpenAI ChatGPT API:
+AutoChat is a lightweight interface to the ChatGPT API, to simplify the process of creating conversational agents.

 - **Message Class**: A simple class, `Message`, for sending and receiving messages within the conversation
 - **Function Calls**: Capability to handle function calls within the conversation, allowing complex interactions and responses.